 2012

-William Robinson: Insights, curated by Davida Allen, Betty Churcher AO and David Malouf AO, opens at the William Robinson Gallery, QUT.
+William Robinson: Insights, guest-curated by artist Davida Allen, art historian Betty Churcher AO and writer David Malouf AO, opens at the William Robinson Gallery, QUT.

 2013

-William Robinson: The farmyards opens at the William Robinson Gallery, QUT.
-Completes The garden, the first multi-panel work produced since the Creation landscape series over ten years ago.
-Donates the eighth self portrait, Self portrait with basket 2003 to QUT.
+William Robinson: The Farmyards opens at the William Robinson Gallery, QUT, celebrating the artist’s whimsical depictions of farm life.
+Completes The garden, the first multi-panel work produced in ten years, since Creation landscape series.

 2014–15